alex05447/miniintern/README.md

 - Create a string `Pool`.

     Pass the desired chunk size in bytes.
-The pool will allocate memory for strings internally in these contiguous chunks.
+The `Pool` will allocate memory for strings internally in these contiguous chunks.

     This value also determines the maximum length of the string in bytes which may be interned in the chunk.
 Strings longer than chunk size fall back to individual allocation on the heap.

     You may create as many `Pool`'s as you need.
-Each pool is completely independent.
+Each `Pool` is completely independent.
     (However, string `ID`'s from different `Pool`'s must not be mixed).

     ```rust